-Heritage Item Heritage Significance Direct Impact Potential for Direct Impact Indirect Impact dismantled, still provides understanding and heritage interpretation of the development of the railway network.
-Area of identified Aboriginal archaeological potential Moderate heritage significance (indicative) Stage 1 works at the Clyde MSF construction site would include ground disturbing works within an area identified as having likely to contain intact natural soil profiles with the potential to hold Aboriginal objects.
+Heritage Item Heritage Significance Direct Impact Potential for Direct Impact Indirect Impact Area of identified Aboriginal archaeological potential Moderate heritage significance (indicative) Major Stage 1 works at the Clyde MSF construction site would include ground disturbing works within an area identified as having likely to contain intact natural soil profiles with the potential to hold Aboriginal objects.
 The impact of the Stage 1 works would result in the total loss of value and complete removal of the area of identified Aboriginal archaeological potential.
 Archaeological investigations and earthworks in this area will occur prior to the commencement of the Project and will further refine the archaeological potential for this area and include provision of salvage.
 Provided that these works are completed, the impact of Stage 1 works have been mitigated in accordance with CoA.
-N/A N/A Sydney Olympic Park State Abattoirs State Nil Minor Nil
+N/A N/A Sydney Olympic Park State Abattoirs State Nil Nil Nil State Environmental Planning Policy (State Vibration impacts associated with GLC works at S.O.P are limited to No indirect impacts to this heritage item will result from the REVISION NO: I